redsquirrel7/KingMe/README.md

 ## How it works
 KingMe sets up a secret working directory, and then downloads several busybox bins to that working directory.
+Then it uses random characters to rename these binaries.
 This will allow the script to run properly even if at some point the bins on the KotH VM are moved or messed with.
-The script then sets up a cron job to maintain your reign in case the user's shell is terminated or the script stops running for some reason.
 Finally, the magic happens.
 Every second KingMe checks /root/king.txt for your username.
 If it's not there, it puts your username in king.txt.
 It also locks the file with chattr making it more difficult to edit by other players.
 This should maintain a player as king indefinitely, unless